Vyral/base-template/_posts/2019-03-01-escape-the-hustle-and-bustle-for-a-while-by-visiting-long-leaf-trail.md

 {% include youtube.html %}

-Just east of Gulf Place sits the beautiful Long Leaf Trail—an eight-mile walking path where my family and I love to come to get “off the grid” for a while.
+Just east of Gulf Place sits the beautiful [Long Leaf Trail](https://www.alltrails.com/trail/us/florida/longleaf-greenway){: target="_blank"}—a 14.2-mile walking path where my family and I love to come to get “off the grid” for a while.
 If you’re looking for somewhere to spend some time out in nature, this is a great place in the area to do so.
 It just goes to show what kind of amazing places are hiding in plain sight.